-As the season starts to change from the hot long days of summer to the cooler, shorter days of fall you may be wondering what to do with your container gardens.
+As the season starts to change from the hot long days of summer to the cooler, shorter days of fall you may be wondering what to do with your container gardens, or how to start one.
 Containers are the perfect way to garden in a small space like a patio or a deck.
-But containers also make for great features in large gardens.
-Either way, containers draw the eye, and in the fall they need some care and maintenance.
-Follow these tips for a perfect fall container garden.
+But containers also make for great features in large gardens too.

 Container gardens are usually put together in the spring with catchy sounding design strategies like the Thriller, Filler, Spiller or Clock Face design.
 With proper light and adequate water, they bloom and grow lush, overflowing their pots.
 Near the end of the summer, the plants will start to look a bit tired.
 They’ve worked hard to grow in a confined space and it’s time for a little care.
-Here are some tips for how to refresh your container gardens and transition them into fall.
+Here are some tips for how to refresh your container gardens and transition them for the next season with these fall planter ideas.

 Whether you’re growing vegetables or flowers in your containers, fall is a great time to clean up the container and prepare it for winter.
 Here are a few things you can do.